jerome7562/ComfyUI-XenoFlow/README.md

 - **Dynamic Node Management**: Handles node removal and reassignments seamlessly.

 #### Usage
-- Right-click on a node and select **Instance Node** to create a linked replicate.
+- Right-click on a node and select **Instance Node** to create a linked instance.
-- A replicate node can be recognized by the red circle at top left.
+- A instance node can be recognized by the yellow circle at top left.
 - Adjust any widget in the original node, and the changes will reflect across all instances.
 - Deleting an original node will reassign the first instance node as the new source.
   This instance then recovers all its properties and becomes editable again.
 - Select a instance node to show the relashionship with the nodes sources by a yellow dashline.
-- Select a source node to show the relashionship with all replicate nodes by red dashlines.
+- Select a source node to show the relashionship with all instance nodes by yellow dashlines.

 ### 2. ReplicateNode